 Today I’d like to cover choosing the right solder for the job!
 There are so many different types of solder that picking the correct type can be daunting when first starting out… So let’s figure out how to decide what will work best for you and your application.

-There are three basic decisions to make when choosing solder and those are form, alloy, and size.
+There are three basic variables to consider when choosing solder and those are form, alloy, and size.

 Solder comes in a variety of forms.
 Your specific application and preferences will determine which will work best.
 For general purpose electronics soldering work, almost everyone will begin with solder wire because it is the easiest to work with and most familiar.
 Solder wire is perfect for Thru Hole soldering where you have decent sized components.
 You can do SMD work as well but it works best with thinner gauge wire.